Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 - A plan for how to effectively notify employees of training changes (be positive!).

-Here are a couple of training resources that may prove very helpful in demonstrating the recommendations from this article:
+Here are some training resources that may prove very helpful in demonstrating the recommendations from this article: